Catherine Case, University of Florida

 For example, throughout the semester we carry out simulation-based inference by choosing a statistic to summarize our results, simulating values of the statistic that could have occurred by chance alone, then comparing our results to the distribution of outcomes from the “just by chance” model.
 However, students may not recognize how smooth density curves like the distribution and the distribution connect to the logic of inference.

-To illustrate how the Standard Normal distribution is connected to a simulated sampling distribution, my students calculated two different statistics – image002and the test statistic – for each of their simulated samples in the Bob/Tim example described above.
+To illustrate how the Standard Normal distribution is connected to a simulated sampling distribution, my students calculated two different statistics – and the test statistic – for each of their simulated samples in the Bob/Tim example described above.
 Then they created class dotplots of the statistics’ sampling distributions; see Figure 2.
-Each dot sticker is labeled image002or as a reminder that each dot represents a statistic calculated from a sample.
-The visual building-up of a distribution centered at 0 and ranging from about -3 to 3 suggests that the Standard Normal can be used to approximate the distribution of statistics when everyone is just guessing.
+Each dot sticker is labeled or z as a reminder that each dot represents a statistic calculated from a sample.
+The visual building-up of a distribution centered at 0 and ranging from about -3 to 3 suggests that the Standard Normal can be used to approximate the distribution of z statistics when everyone is just guessing.
 These representations illustrate how counting simulated samples more extreme than ours and using a density function to estimate area in the tails are really two ways to do the same thing – quantify the strength of evidence against the null hypothesis and in favor of the alternative hypothesis.

 Figure 2: Dotplots displaying the sampling distribution of sample proportions (on the left) and z-statistics (on the right)